 How to Invest in International Stocks from the UK

-By this point in our guide, you should now know which international stocks you want to purchase.
-For reference, each of the 10 shares that we discussed on this page are available to buy at FCA-regulated broker eToro.
+By this point in our guide, you should now know which international stocks you want to purchase after having conducted your own market research.

 Step 1: Open an Account and Upload ID

-You will first need to open an account with eToro.
+You will first need to open an account with your preferred trading platform.
 This is the same as any other online brokerage site – meaning you will need to provide some personal information and contact details.

 You will also need to confirm your mobile number and choose a username and a strong password.